Created for expats living in Japan

 Address: Shinjuku Multicultural Plaza, Hygeia 11F, 2-44-1, Kabukicho, Shinjuku-ku, Tokyo

-These classes held on Saturdays from 10:00 to 12:00.
+The classes are held on Saturdays from 10:00 to 12:00 and are free of charge.
 It is a great way to improve your Japanese speaking skills.
+Please note that classes are conducted online and in person.
+For more information, please check its website.

 Address: Shinjuku Multicultural Plaza, Hygeia 11F, 2-44-1, Kabukicho, Shinjuku-ku, Tokyo

-You would need to be at least 16 years old in order to apply.
-No prior reservation is required and there are classes on Monday (Kanji), Tuesday (General Japanese), Thursday (Beginners Conversation and Grammar), and Saturday (Conversation).
+You would need to be at least 16 years old in order to participate.
+There are classes on Monday (Kanji), Tuesday (General Japanese), Thursday (Beginners Conversation and Grammar), and Saturday (Conversation).
+Please note that the classes have no prior registration and you won't be able to participate if you arrive late or it is already full.
+There are no tuitions fees.

 Japanese Language Classes in Shinagawa-ku